ViaHero · Updated July 11, 2019

-From modern skyscrapers to ancient temples, Tokyo is a unique city that wows travelers with its historical charm and modern quirkiness.
-It’s a no-brainer that you have to go.
-The question is: what to do?
-Read on to find out!
-Any questions?
+Tokyo is a unique city that wows travelers with its historical charm and modern quirkiness.
+It’s a no-brainer that you have to go—the question is: what should you do when you're there?
+Luckily, we have the answer.
+These are the 25 things that you must do in Tokyo in 2019!
+Any questions after reading?
 Drop us a line.

 With five-star restaurants, high-end fashion shops, and exciting nightlife entertainment, Ginza has become Tokyo’s best neighborhood for shopping.
 Though it’s popular among Japanese youth, Ginza has something for everyone; it’s totally the Tokyo place to be!